magicjaqk/saas-tutorial/README.md

 - Using [SuperJSON](https://github.com/blitz-js/superjson#using-with-nextjs) to avoid the hacky `JSON.parse(JSON.stringify(courses))` workaround to avoid the serializability error of DateTime from Prisma with Next.js's `getStaticProps`.
 - Using [Next-Auth](https://next-auth.js.org/)'s [Prisma Adapter](https://next-auth.js.org/adapters/prisma) rather than [Auth0](https://auth0.com/).
+- User StripeID initialization done on a per-OAuth Provider basis in `[...nextauth].ts`.